Thai army warns on dissent in government's northern stronghold

 "I don't think we can do much at the moment since they've taken our radio equipment away.
 We'll have to put our movement on hold for a couple of months since the army is closely watching us," he said.

 Army commander Sarayuth told Reuters only three red leaders had been detained.
-"We're taking good care of them, regardless of their colours," he said.
+"We're taking good care of them, regardless of their colors," he said.

 "AGAINST THE COUP"